 How long do companies have to implement PSD3 requirements?

-The final version of PSD3 is expected to be released during the first half of 2025.
-If granted an 18-month transition period, as was the case with previous directives, then PSD3 will go into effect at some point in 2027.
+The final version of PSD3 is expected to be released during 2026.
+If granted an 18-month transition period, as was the case with previous directives, then PSD3 will go into effect at some point in 2028.

 Why is PSD3 needed?